majkibielan/portfolio/README.md

 # Portfolio

 ## About me
 I am Michal Bielak.
 I graduated from Finances and Accounting in Lublin.
 Working as Salesforce QA since February 2021.
-My goal is to develop testing knowlage and technical skills.
+My goal is to develop testing knowledge and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.

 ## Tools
 * Jira, Trello